BASICS: Data Centric vs Data-Driven: the whys’ and whats’

 Let’s say you want to go out for a picnic.
-Normally, you’re seduced by a clear sky, sunny weather and the opportunity of free time.
+Normally, a clear sky, sunny weather, and the opportunity of free time, would seduce you.
 Proactive and agile leaders will jump in, without considering “the analytic” side of this action.
 To be fair, everything might go according to the plan, except for those instances where it might not.

 You could be left one sandwich short of a picnic by traffic jams, emergency meetings or a cats and dogs shower.
 If conditions such as route, schedule and weather reports, would have been considered before venturing into that picnic, one could at least get an umbrella.
 Yes, you could think this analogy is a Moo Point – that until we’re bringing-up the big guns: statistics from a Forbes Insights/EY survey ordered by IBM.
 Those show that just 45% of senior executives include data analytics in their decision-making, especially when designing and executing business strategies.